 - COVID-19 Symptoms.
 If you have met in person and develop any symptoms such as a fever (even low-grade) or a member of either of your households do, please report this to your Match Support Specialist as soon as possible and discontinue any further outings.
 If you have been exposed to someone who tests positive for the virus, do not meet for at least two to three weeks.

 - No Requirement to Meet In-Person.
 Just to be clear, we are NOT requiring matches to meet in-person.
-You may still meet only virtually.
+Meeting virtually is always an option.

-Thank you so much for continuing to be such a vital part of Big Brothers Big Sisters and our important mission.
+Thank you so much for being such a vital part of Big Brothers Big Sisters and our important mission.
 If you have any questions, we are here for you!
 Please reach out to us via your Match Support Specialist here at our agency.
 Please stay safe and healthy…. we need you!

 Very truly yours,